Sustainability at Beerwulf

 We try our best to celebrate diversity and inclusion at Beerwulf.
 We have a Diversity and Inclusion Manifesto that encourages understanding, acceptance, and value of differences between people.

-Currently at Beerwulf, we have a 50/50 gender balance, with two of the six senior management members being women, including our CEO.
-We are very proud that the leader of our Pack, Cindy Tervoort, is setting the precedent of female CEOs in the beer industry.
-We have also tried to showcase female brewers through our blog content (check it out), on our Instagram and through internal beer tastings with female brewers.
+Currently at Beerwulf, we have a 50/50 gender balance, including members of management and leadership teams.
+We are also working actively to showcase female brewers through our blog content (check it out), on our Instagram and through internal beer tastings with female brewers.

 We are also very international with currently well over 20 nationalities represented within our team.
 Making sure that every employee feels celebrated within Beerwulf is paramount to us, and therefore is a key part of our HR team’s goals for the coming years.